 Winter is Coming: Weathering Seasonal Sensory Challenges

-By Amy Garfinkel and Samantha Price
+By Samantha Price

-Occupational Therapists, The Bancroft School
+Occupational Therapist, The Bancroft School

-The post was a call-out to parents of children with Autism who face a struggle every winter over getting their children to wear heavier winter clothes.
+Not long ago, I came across a “Game of Thrones”-themed meme that caught my eye: “Brace Yourself.
+Winter is Coming.”
+It was a call-out to parents of children with Autism who face a struggle every winter over getting their children to wear heavier winter clothes.

 It made me think about my own experiences, both as a mother and as an occupational therapist who has worked with hundreds of students with special needs through the years.

 We all know the struggle, whether it’s with the teenage boy who prefers to wear shorts and a hoodie, even in the most bitter cold; the kid who hates knit hats; or a child with more severe sensory sensitivities who might melt down over wearing bulky coats, long pants, or heavier socks and shoes.